Gmagon/src.gmagon.com/source/guide/trytomp3/how-can-i-convert-wav-to-mp3.md

 <br>
 ## How to convert WAV to MP3?
 If you need to convert WAV to MP3 format, you will need a powerful audio converter to help you.
-Thankfully, there are <a href="https://gmagon.com/products/store/trytomp3/" target="_blank"> TryToMP3 </a> for you.
+Thankfully, there is <a href="https://gmagon.com/products/store/trytomp3/" target="_blank"> TryToMP3 </a> for you.

 1. Download a free trial of Gmagon TryToMP3
 <a href="https://gmagon.com/products/store/trytomp3/" target="_blank"> <img src="https://gmagon.com/asset/images/free-download.png"/></a>